codad5/portfolio2/posts/09-29-2023-how-to-use-google-Oauth-in-tauri.md

 ## Introduction
-Tauri is a relative new framework which is used for making cross platform desktop app
+Tauri is a relative new framework which is used for making cross platform desktop app that uses web technologies like html, css and javascript, it is built on top of webview

 ## Conclusion
 I hope you enjoyed reading this, and i hope you find it helpful, if you have any questions or suggestions, please feel free to reach out to me on